T9404/Cloud-storage/README.md

 The server, by default, listens on port 8080.
 To change the port, modify the `PORT` constant in the `Server.java` file.
 Ensure to update the port in the client constant in `Client.java` accordingly.

-1. Open IntelliJ IDEA.

-2. Open your project.
+1. Open the project.

-3. Project Navigation:
+2. Project Navigation:
    - Navigate to `src/main/java`.
    - Locate the package `org.example`.
    - Find the class `ServerApp.java`.

-4. Right-click on `ServerApp.java`.

-5. In the context menu, select "Run 'ServerApp.main()'".
+3. Run 'ServerApp.main()'.
 This will start the server application.

 ### Running the Client

-1. Open IntelliJ IDEA.

-2. Open your project.
+1. Open the project.

-3. Project Navigation:
+2. Project Navigation:
    - Navigate to `src/main/java`.
    - Locate the package `org.example`.
    - Find the class `ClientApp.java`.

-4. Right-click on `ClientApp.java`.

-5. In the context menu, select "Run 'ClientApp.main()'".
+5. Run 'ClientApp.main()'.
 This will start the client application.

 ## How to Use